The Hunt for Red October (film): Plot

 Red October is then ambushed by Alfa-class submarine V. K. Konovalov, commanded by Ramius' former student, Captain Tupolev.
 Konovalov fires upon Red October with a torpedo which Ramius destroys by causing it to impact Red October before it can arm.
-As the two Soviet subs maneuver, one of Red Octobers cooks, Loginov, reveals himself to be the saboteur.
+As the two Soviet subs maneuver, one of Red Octobers cooks, Loginov, reveals himself to be the saboteur and an undercover agent for the Soviet GRU.
 He opens fire on the bridge, fatally wounding first officer Vasily Borodin, before retreating to the missile bay, intending to ignite a missile engine and destroy the ship.

 Loginov is pursued by Ryan and Ramius, and he wounds Ramius before being killed by Ryan.
 Konovalov launches a second torpedo which is set to arm immediately.
-Dallas is able to divert toward herself and evade by launching countermeasures and conducting an emergency blow to the surface.
+Dallas is able to divert it toward herself and evade by launching countermeasures and conducting an emergency blow to the surface.
 The torpedo reacquires Red October but Mancuso maneuvers towards the Konovalov, which the torpedo strikes and destroys.
 The crew of Red October, now rescued, witness the submerged explosion from the deck of the U.S. frigate.
 Unaware of the second Soviet submarine, they believe that Ramius has sacrificed himself and scuttled Red October to avoid being boarded.

 Ryan and Ramius, their subterfuge complete, navigate Red October to the Penobscot River in Maine.
 Ryan, despite his own fear of flying, falls asleep on a flight home to London next to a teddy bear for his daughter.